helins/clojure-of-things/README.md

 tree](https://en.wikipedia.org/wiki/Device_tree) overlay in
 __/boot/config.txt__.

-This line device tree will swap bluetooth and the serial port, meaning bluetooth will run on mini UART, which might be enough :
+This line will swap bluetooth and the serial port, meaning bluetooth will run on mini UART, which might be enough or not at all :
 ```
 dtoverlay=pi3-miniuart-bt
 ```